owlbarn/tutorial/book/dataframe/README.md

 ```

-Try the code, you will see Owl prints out an empty table.
+Try the code, and you will see Owl prints out an empty table.

 ## Manipulate Frames

 There are a comprehensive set of table manipulation functions implemented in Dataframe module.
-I will go through them briefly in this section.
+We will go through them briefly in this section.

 Now that Owl allows us to create empty frames, it certainly provides functions to dynamically add new columns.